The X2 CEW captures various pieces of information about the device – this is referred to as the Trilogy log:

 - Each entry contains the date and time of each event.

-- Entries include Armed, Safe, Trigger, ARC, USB connection, PowerSave mode, software updates, time synchronizations, language changes, flashlight on/of, etc.
+- Entries include Armed, Safe, Trigger, ARC, USB connection, PowerSave mode, firmware updates, time synchronizations, PPM changes, SPPM End of Transmission, agency setting changes, etc.

 - The duration of each Trigger and ARC event.

 - The duration of each Safe event (when the safety switch was moved to the down [SAFE] position and how long the CEW was armed).